TechLabs-Berlin/st21-what-the-wine/blog.md

 **The Problem**

-We started the project by brainstorming on pain points for most people when buying wines and decided the next step was to gather information from people that consume wine regularly (User research).
+We started the project by brainstorming on pain points for most people when buying wines and decided that the next step was to gather insights from people that consume wine regularly.
+This led to a survey we conducted as part of the user research phase.

 ![image1](https://user-images.githubusercontent.com/60686512/125177303-ff765f80-e1da-11eb-8b82-43abb2263dd9.png)